 - Generally, a term CD will give you a fixed APY during the CD’s term.

-Here are the cons of a one-month CD:
+Cons of a one-month CD:

 - The APYs might not be competitive compared with other, longer-term CDs.